franciscoerramuspe/ecommerce-cybersec-next/README.md

 * Cloud Integration (AWS)
     * S3: Storage of game info and IMGs
     * Lambda: custom processing
-    * MySQL DB hosted in AWS
+    * SQL Server DB hosted in AWS

 The project serves as an MVP of a Gaming E-Commerce, and there are many features that can still be built/improved.